Do You Have Dryness, Vaginal Atrophy or Vaginitis?

 Vaginal atrophy

 This refers to the thinning of the lining of the vagina after the menopause and the resulting dryness, itching or discomfort (particularly during sex).
-It can also sometimes be caused by a decrease in oestrogen levels after the menopause.
+It can be caused by a decrease in oestrogen levels at and after the menopause.

 Your GP may recommend using a local oestrogen and that is usually necessary with atrophy until the condition is more stable.

-You can balance this additional oestrogen with bioidentical progesterone, and once the atrophy is under control you can use a combined bioidentical progesterone and oestrogen cream.
+You can balance this additional oestrogen with bioidentical progesterone, and once the atrophy is under control you can use 20 to one, a combined bioidentical progesterone and oestrogen cream.

 How to help yourself